babsscode/nonprofit-sites/README.md

 # Nonprofit Sites

+## ⚠ License
+© 2025 Nonprofit Sites
+**All rights reserved.**
+Please do not use, copy, modify, or distribute this code or any part of this project without explicit permission from the author.

 ## Inspiration
 As a freelance web builder I have websites for many small nonprofits.
 Over the years I realized that most of these organizations had the same problem.
 They didn't have the resources, time, or tech skills to build a website.
 Furthermore, all they wanted was a clean looking website that presented their missions, provided volunteer sign up, and their donation links.